In cognitive psychology, what is the best definition of hindsight... | Study Prep in Pearson+

 Step 2: Recognize that hindsight bias involves the tendency to believe, after an event has occurred, that the outcome was predictable or obvious all along.

-Step 3: Differentiate hindsight bias from other cognitive biases such as the fundamental attribution error (attributing actions to character) or confirmation bias (focusing on information that confirms preconceptions).
+Step 3: Differentiate hindsight bias from other cognitive biases such as confirmation bias (focusing on information that confirms preconceptions) and the fundamental attribution error (attributing behavior to disposition rather than situation).

-Step 4: Note that hindsight bias specifically refers to overestimating one's ability to have predicted an event after knowing the result, which can affect memory and judgment.
+Step 4: Note that hindsight bias specifically refers to overestimating one's ability to have predicted an event after the fact, not just overestimating knowledge in general.

-Step 5: Summarize that the best definition of hindsight bias is the tendency to believe, after learning an outcome, that one would have foreseen it.
+Step 5: Conclude that the best definition of hindsight bias is 'the tendency to believe, after learning an outcome, that one would have foreseen it,' as it captures the essence of this bias in cognitive psychology.

 Watch next